Study with us in London

 The BA Music Performance and Industry considers popular music from two perspectives: music for the people, with its dazzling array of genres and sub-genres; and secondly, music of the people, such as traditional music, folk song and global roots music.
 Students on the programme are not bound by genre and we celebrate musical difference as a strength.
 The programme recognises that technology and advancements in music production blur the boundaries of genre.

 This programme embraces creativity, excellence and originality.
 We offer an industry facing programme where you will gain core music skills, collaboration techniques and crucial industry and business knowledge.

 Each year you’ll undertake four core modules:

 This module will develop your performance skills.
 This will consist of band projects covering repertoire and original music making.
-You’ll also learn about stagecraft, studio and computer music production and learn from external professionals in our industry masterclasses.
+You’ll also learn about stagecraft, studio and digital music production and learn from external professionals in our industry masterclasses.
 You’ll also receive one-to-one tuition.

 You’ll learn about the role of music in society and the changing landscape of the music industry, enabling you to make the most from your music.
 Topics range from the business side – such as copyright, publishing, licensing and identifying your audience – to broader discussions on how your music fits in the cultural, societal, commercial and political landscape.

 You’ll develop your musicianship through practical group classes in rhythm, harmony, arranging, aural and listening skills.
 You will apply what you have learned in the song-writing modules and will develop your skills in lyric writing, song construction and musical direction.

 This module includes participation in CoLab, our festival of collaborative learning.
 Students, staff and external mentors from across the Faculties take a break from their studies and work together on new, experimental projects.
 Additionally, you’ll work alongside BMus students in the Artist as Citizen, the Artist as Educator, Professional Placement and have the option to take a BMus elective.